Pakistan–Singapore relations

-Pakistan–Singapore relations refer to bilateral relations between Pakistan and Singapore.
-Singapore has its High Commission in New Delhi, India for its official accreditation while also maintaining a consulate general in Karachi, Pakistan, and Pakistan has a High Commission in Singapore.
+Pakistan–Singapore relations are the bilateral relations between Pakistan and Singapore.
+Singapore maintains a consulate general in Karachi, Pakistan, and Pakistan has a High Commission in Singapore.
 Both countries are members of the Commonwealth of Nations.

 History

 Diplomatic relations between the two countries were established on 17 August 1966.

 50 years of diplomatic relations were celebrated in 2016.

 Political relations

 Pakistan considers Singapore, "a sincere friend of Pakistan".
 Singapore Prime Minister Lee Hsien Loong has also called Pakistan a friend of Singapore.

-Humanitarian cooperation
+Humanitarian assistance

 Singapore humanitarian cooperation with Pakistan dates back as early as 1970 when the Bhola cyclone struck East Pakistan.
 Singapore dispatched a forty-five member Singapore Armed Forces (SAF) Medical Mission to East Pakistan.
 During this trip, SAF provided medical supplies worth about $50,000, while 15 tons of canned food were forwarded to local relief centres for distribution to the victims.

 During the 2010 Pakistan floods, the government of Singapore provided Pakistan aid of up to US$100,000 whereas Singapore charity organisation Mercy Relief collected charity worth up to US$500,000.
 Charis Singapore, a humanitarian organization of the Catholic Church, contributed US$50,000, 800 water filters; 10 000 blankets to the flood victims of Pakistan.
 Singapore has also been instrumental in helping Pakistan during the 2005 Kashmir earthquake.